Looking your best at 50 and beyond

 Every woman in her 50s needs to make sure she’s getting enough calcium.
 Why?
 Because as you go through menopause, you’re more susceptible to osteoporosis, so it’s ultra-vital that you get enough calcium through your diet or supplements.

-Plus, engaging in cardio exercise has loads of health benefits, like improved cholesterol, heart function, and muscle mass as well as reduced risk of osteoporosis.
-You should aim for 30 minutes of cardio every day.
+Plus, engaging in some light cardio exercise has loads of health benefits, like improved cholesterol, heart function, and muscle mass as well as reduced risk of osteoporosis.
+Aiming for 30 minutes a day can make a huge difference!

 8. Visit the pros